Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 You can’t hide behind your screen forever.
 There are sexual predators out there, and sooner or later, you will come in contact with them.

-Who do you think will be able to better deal with them?
+Who do you think will be better equipped to deal with them?
 The overprotected child-woman?
-Or the shrewd adult who has dealt with this kind of situation before?
+Or the shrewd adult who has encountered this kind of situation before?

 Convenience